jkulawik/blog/_drafts/discord-alternative.md

 tags: [software]
 ---

-Come with me on the fruitless journey of trying to find a Discord alternative.
+Come with me on the fruitless journey of trying to find a good Discord replacement.
-Preferably free and open source; self-hosting is welcome.
+Preferably free, open source and self-hostable.

 ### The rationale